F4dee3/gitea2hashcat/README.md

 # gitea2hashcat
-Script created in Bash to decrypt the password and export in Hashcat format.
+Script created in Bash to cracked the password (gitea) and export in Hashcat format.

-# Cracked giteaDB

 ## Instalation: